Skip to main contentSkip to footer

 GDPR & DPAs

-Compliant with UK GDPR and EU GDPR.
+Designed in line with UK GDPR and EU GDPR data-minimisation principles.
 For organisations on the Teams plan, we provide a standard Data Processing Agreement (DPA) on request.

 Request a DPA